exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### Async actions

 Build-in plugin async actions:
- * `get-property` - get resource property.
+ * `fetch` - action to set the result of fetching an arbitrary resource.
+Action to set the result of fetching an arbitrary resource.
 Uses query as a target path to node or property.
 Path should end with the property name or '/' to retrieve the whole node.
- Can process paths relative to current node e.g. './nestedProperty' or '../../parentCompProperty'.
- Also, supports absolute paths e.g. 'full/path/of/node/someProperty').
- Parameters:
+Path can be relative (e.g. 'node/property' or '../../property') or absolute ('whole/path/to/the/node/property').
+_Additional parameters:_
    * `map` (optional) - function to process result.
 Can be used as mapping / keys-filtering or can provide more complicated action.
+   * `err` (optional, map to empty string and log error to console by default) - function to process error.
+Can be used to map or ignore error result.
+   Note: If the mapping result is `undefined` then the action will not change the current value.
-    * `postfix` (optional, `.json` by default) - postfix to add to the node path
+   * `postfix` (optional, `.json` by default) - string to append to the path if it is not presented already

 ##### Action Registry